 Ammonite at American Museum of Natural History

-The name “ammonite” was inspired by the spiral shape of their fossilised shells, which resemble tightly-coiled rams’ horns.
+The name “ammonite” was inspired by the spiral shape of their fossilized shells, which resemble tightly-coiled rams’ horns.
 Pliny the Elder (d.
 79 AD) called these fossils “horns of Ammon” because the Egyptian god Ammon was typically depicted wearing ram’s horns.
-Ammonoids are an extinct group of marine mollusc animals and are more closely related to octopuses, squid, and cuttlefish.
+Ammonoids are an extinct group of marine mollusk animals and are more closely related to octopuses, squid, and cuttlefish.

-In medieval Europe, fossilised ammonites were thought to be petrified coiled snakes, and were called “snakestones” or “serpentstones”.
+In medieval Europe, fossilized ammonites were thought to be petrified coiled snakes, and were called “snakestones” or “serpent stones.”
 They were considered to be evidence for miracles by saints and were held to have healing or prophetic powers.
 Traders would sometimes carve the head of a snake onto the ammonite fossil or merely paint it on and sell them as petrified snakes.

 Ammonites from the Gandaki river in Nepal are known as Saligrams and are believed by Hindus to be a concrete manifestation of God.

-Snakestones, also known as Serpentstones, were fossilised ammonites which were thought to be petrified coiled snakes and were called snakestones.
-They were Mythological objects considered to be evidence for the actions of saints, such as Hilda of Whitby, a myth referenced in Sir Walter Scott’s Marmion, and Saint Patrick, and were held to have healing or oracular powers in Medieval legends.
+Snakestones, also known as Serpentstones, were fossilized ammonites which were thought to be petrified coiled snakes and were called snakestones.
+They were Mythological objects considered to be evidence for the actions of saints, such as Hilda of Whitby, a myth referenced in Sir Walter Scott’s Marmion, and Saint Patrick.
+They were held to have healing or oracular powers in Medieval legends.
 Mythological objects encompass a variety of items found in mythology, legend, folklore, religion, and spirituality from across the world.

 Cretaceous–Paleogene Extinction Event